Posts about managers

 • Pay people fairly – I would venture to say most senior executive pay today is inherently disrespectful, If I am wrong about the “most” part, certainly a huge amount executive pay is inherently disrespectful.

 • Tell people what they can do to improve.
 It is respectful to help people improve.
-It is treating people like a child that needs to be shielding from any hint of weakness in need of improvement.
+Not mentioning weaknesses that should be worked on is treating a person like a child that needs to be shielded from any hint of criticism.

 • Don’t expect a few people to do far more than their fair share of work because management allows poor performance to continue un-addressed.